vinceho/civ2patch/README.md

 * `MessageWaitTimeout` The time to wait for user inputs when the application idles.
 * `CombatAnimationLength` Reduce this number to speed up combat animation.
 * `ProcessTimeToSleepTimeRatio` The ratio between process time to sleep time.
 The lower the number, the less CPU cycles are used.
 However, low value may cause the game to run slowly.
+* `CpuSamplingInterval` The time interval in milliseconds to recalculate the process time to sleep time ratio.

 ### Music